-High Level Main Comments Theme Transport Minor changes to language (Public Health Scotland) Challenges and Focus on new developments within the identified challenges - how does it Problems address existing communities and wider built environment?
-(Tactran) Shaping Terms such as TOD are confusing and require definition - also require development substantive policies to ensure that aspirations are delivered (e.g. minimum and place density requirements).
+High Level Theme Main Comments Transport Challenges and Problems Minor changes to language (Public Health Scotland) Focus on new developments within the identified challenges - how does it address existing communities and wider built environment?
+(Tactran) Shaping development and place Terms such as TOD are confusing and require definition - also require substantive policies to ensure that aspirations are delivered (e.g. minimum density requirements).
 (Public Health Scotland) Various changes to language to ensure consistent link with wider policy.
-(SG Planning) Enhancing and Lack of connections to new Rural Skills Academy at Musselburgh and extending the emphasis on the need for DRT services to be joined up.
-(Midlothian bus service Community Planning Partnership) Improving Urban-Rural divide for car clubs and shared transport - more expensive in integration the urban setting.
-(Midlothian Community Planning Partnership) between modes MaaS only successful if it is cross-boundary.
-(Tactran) Reducing car A Life Life Life Life Life Life Life Life kilometres , , Kilolilettes Community Planning Partnership) An evidence base which only focuses on SEStran region is a missed opportunity for the development of cross-boundary, integrated schemes which solve regional problems.
+(SG Planning) Enhancing and extending the bus service Lack of connections to new Rural Skills Academy at Musselburgh and emphasis on the need for DRT services to be joined up.
+(Midlothian Community Planning Partnership) Improving integration between modes Urban-Rural divide for car clubs and shared transport - more expensive in the urban setting.
+(Midlothian Community Planning Partnership) MaaS only successful if it is cross-boundary.
+(Tactran) Reducing car kilometres Additional demand management controls are required.
+(Midlothian Community Planning Partnership) An evidence base which only focuses on SEStran region is a missed opportunity for the development of cross-boundary, integrated schemes which solve regional problems.
 (Tactran) Extension of corridors to become inter-regional.
 (Tactran)